LearnersGuild/curriculum-app/modules/Static-HTTP-Server/exercises/Static-Server/README.md

 1. You should see a blank page
 1. Edit the index.html page and add some HTML
 1. reload
-1. Now word toward all the specs
+1. Now work toward all the specs

 ##### Your directory should look like this